dvschwab/heart-disease-prediction/README.md

 #### Main Loop: Model Estimation and Fit

 Next, the features and target vectors are defined as *X* and *y*.
-After that, a 70/30 test-train split is performed and the logistic regression fit using the training data.
+After that, a 70/30 train-test split is performed and the logistic regression fit using the training data.
 The number of cases, training score, and testing score are then added to the model dictionary for later use.

 ```python
     # Define the model